tbng/codemcp/README.md

 test = ["./run_test.sh"]
 ```

-The `global_prompt` will be loaded when you initialize the project in chats.
+The `project_prompt` will be loaded when you initialize the project in chats.

 The `commands` section allows you to configure commands for specific tools:
 - `format`: used to format code according to project standards.
 Formatting is